cproctor/qualitative-coding/README.md

 - Due to its nature as a command-line program, `qc` is only well-suited to coding textual data.
 - `qc` uses line numbers as a fundamental unit.
 Therefore, it requires text files in your corpus to be hard-wrapped at 80 characters.
-The `init` task will handle this for you.
+The `init` task can handle this for you.
 - Currently, the only interface for actually doing the coding is a split-screen in vim, with the corpus text on one side and comma-separated codes adjacent.
 This works well for me, but might not work well for you.
 I have other ideas in the pipeline,